 Long-tail keywords are extended phrases Google searches for, such as “how to improve my small business’ SEO” rather than the shorter, more popular “improve SEO”.
 Ranking highly for a long-tail keyword is a much simpler task than ranking well for short keywords, so even though they bring in less traffic, they still offer more value for small business.

-For more information on identifying longer tail search phrases visit this blog.
+For more information on identifying longer tail search phrases contact us.

 3. Target localised search queries.